 Here are some examples of popular posts about perfumes on Weibo:

 - Post 1:

 7. Sell where most Chinese consumers buy

 Due to the high Internet and smartphone penetration in China and the convenience of online shopping, Chinese online retailing has been booming for many years and it is still on an upward climb.

-Besides that, several foreign brands have built their official flagship stores selling cosmetics and beauty products incl. perfume on Tmall (Chinese B2C e-commerce platform from Alibaba Group), e.g. Estee Lauder, Lancôme, Givenchy, Jo Malone, Guerlain.
+Besides that, several foreign brands have built their official flagship stores selling cosmetics and beauty products incl. perfume on Tmall (Chinese B2C e-commerce platform from Alibaba Group), e.g. Estee Lauder, Lancôme, Givenchy, Jo Malone, and Guerlain.

 Another option for brands to distribute perfume in China is via Tmall Global (天猫国际官方直营), as CK, Gucci, ANNA SUI, Burberry, Versace, and Davidoff are doing.
-The second option for international perfume brand on Tmall is to distribute through the Tmall Sephora Flagship Store, which is used by e.g. Gucci, Kenzo, LOEWE, GIVENCHY, Bvlgari, Chloe, Miu Miu, etc.
+The second option for international perfume brands on Tmall is to distribute through the Tmall Sephora Flagship Store, which is used by e.g. Gucci, Kenzo, LOEWE, GIVENCHY, Bvlgari, Chloe, Miu Miu, etc.

 There are no official flagship stores from international brands on Jingdong (京东, China’s second-biggest B2C e-commerce platform).
-However, brands can distribute perfumes on the Jingdong Ziying Store (京东自营店, direct sales of Jingdong).
+However, brands can distribute perfumes in the Jingdong Ziying Store (京东自营店, direct sales of Jingdong).
 Jingdong Sephora flagship store.

 For brands that are not ready to set up flagship stores on these dominant platforms, cross-border e-commerce is a good option.

 A MARKETING AGENCY TO ENTER THE CHINESE FRAGRANCE MARKET